Dataframe Manipulation with dplyr

 A very common operation is to count the number of observations for each

-package comes with two related functions that help with this.
+group.
+The dplyr package comes with two related functions that help with this.

 For instance, if we wanted to check the number of countries included in the

-dataset for the year 2002, we can use the count()
+dataset for the year 2002, we can use the count() function.
+It takes the name

 of one or more columns that contain the groups we are interested in, and we can

-optionally sort the results in descending order by adding sort=TRUE
+optionally sort the results in descending order by adding sort=TRUE:

 gapminder %>%